Myocardial infarction: Other

 The risk of having a myocardial infarction increases with older age, low physical activity, and low socioeconomic status.
 Heart attacks appear to occur more commonly in the morning hours, especially between 6AM and noon.
 Evidence suggests that heart attacks are at least three times more likely to occur in the morning than in the late evening.
 Shift work is also associated with a higher risk of MI.
 One analysis has found an increase in heart attacks immediately following the start of daylight saving time.

 Women who use combined oral contraceptive pills have a modestly increased risk of myocardial infarction, especially in the presence of other risk factors.
 The use of non-steroidal anti inflammatory drugs (NSAIDs), even for as short as a week, increases risk.

 Endometriosis in women under the age of 40 is an identified risk factor.

 Air pollution is also an important modifiable risk.
-Short-term exposure to air pollution such as carbon monoxide, nitrogen dioxide, and sulfur dioxide (but not ozone) have been associated with MI and other acute cardiovascular events.
+Short-term exposure to air pollution such as carbon monoxide, nitrogen dioxide, and sulfur dioxide (but not ozone) has been associated with MI and other acute cardiovascular events.
 For sudden cardiac deaths, every increment of 30 units in Pollutant Standards Index correlated with an 8% increased risk of out-of-hospital cardiac arrest on the day of exposure.
 Extremes of temperature are also associated.

 A number of acute and chronic infections including Chlamydophila pneumoniae, influenza, Helicobacter pylori, and Porphyromonas gingivalis among others have been linked to atherosclerosis and myocardial infarction.
-As of 2013, there is no evidence of benefit from antibiotics or vaccination, however, calling the association into question.
 Myocardial infarction can also occur as a late consequence of Kawasaki disease.

 Calcium deposits in the coronary arteries can be detected with CT scans.
 Calcium seen in coronary arteries can provide predictive information beyond that of classical risk factors.
 High blood levels of the amino acid homocysteine is associated with premature atherosclerosis; whether elevated homocysteine in the normal range is causal is controversial.

 In people without evident coronary artery disease, possible causes for the myocardial infarction are coronary spasm or coronary artery dissection.